IBM/kif/docs/quickstart.md

 ## Store

-Let's now turn to the [Store][kif_lib.Store] API.
+We now turn to the [Store][kif_lib.Store] API.

-As we said before, a KIF store is an interface to a knowledge source (typically but not necessarily a knowledge graph).
+As we said, a KIF store is an interface to a knowledge source (typically but not necessarily a knowledge graph).
 The [Store][kif_lib.Store] constructor is used to create a store.
 It takes as first argument the name of the store plugin to instantiate.
 The remaining arguments are passed to the store plugin unmodified.
 For instance:

 ```pycon
 >>> kb = Store('wikidata')